 Since this flowerpot hanger is tied in jute (you can use our other macramé threads as well), you can have this outdoors without spoiling it, a perfect summer project.
 This video is beginner-friendly and suitable for those who want to tie your first flowerpot hanger.
 You will need our string jute medium, scissors and tape measure.

-Yarn Access: 34m JUTE medium (a 500g roll is equivalent to about 220m, so you can make many more with the same roll).
+Yarn Consumption: 34m JUTE medium (a 500g roll is equivalent to about 220m, so you can make many more with the same roll).

 Macramé flowerpot hanger “Elin”